 My producer Benjamin Frisch and I just finished an episode of the podcast on the Dark Forest last week.
 We were looking for a way to do a Workshop Episode that would really get at the heart of what it felt like, and how to get out.
 So we decided to call Céline.

 Sure enough, Céline was trapped in the Forest.
-She felt tied to her original idea, and it was sinking her.
+She was feeling stuck on her project and tied to her original idea, and it was sinking her.
 She had lost her initial excitement about the idea.
 I think, in fact, she was in danger of actually abandoning her project.

 Which would have been a shame.
 Her interest in the subject of wild boars, which are in crisis in Germany, only grew stronger with every passing day—every time she read a new report or found a new organization devoted to them.
 But because her original idea centered on her relationship with her father, the time she spent investigating the larger issues made her feel like she was in some way betraying her story.
 Meanwhile, her father wouldn’t be caught on tape and she hated how her own diary audio sounded.